pchapman-uat/CSC356-Martian-Safari/README.md

-# Assignment 2.2: First PHP/JavaScript/CSS/HTML5 website
+# Assignment 3.2: JavaScript Web Application

 This website can be viewed at: http://pchapman.infinityfreeapp.com/CSC356-2.2/main.php
 ## Guidelines

-1. Choose a name for your company.

-2. Make a static home page for your company with a .php extension.

-3. Write a short company description on your home page.

-4. Create a CSS file with at least 2 selectors that is linked to from the home page.
+1. Include JavaScript validation.

+2. You may use POST or GET to transfer this information between pages.

-5. Create a JS file that is linked to from the home page.
-It can be empty for now.
+3. There should be a link from each page to the home page.

-6. Comment your code.
+4. Include thorough code comments.

-7. Make a great user experience.
+5. Design a great User Experience.

+To view previous assignments view the releases on GitHub